Antidirected subgraphs of oriented graphs: Proof sketches

+\paragraph{Connected Antimatchings.} Fundamental to our proofs is the concept of a \textit{connected antimatching}: this is a set $M$ of disjoint edges in an oriented graph $D$ such that every pair of edges in $M$ is connected by an antidirected walk in $D$ (see Definition \ref{def-antimatching}).
+Section~\ref{sec:antiM} is dedicated to connected antimatchings.
+First, we will prove that any oriented graph of large minimum semidegree contains a large connected antimatching $M$.
+Second, we will show that we can choose such an antimatching~$M$ in a way that the edges of $M$ lie at bounded distance $d$ from each other.

 \paragraph{Sketch of the proof of Theorem \ref{teo:teo2}} Given an oriented graph $D$ and an antidirected tree~$T$ fulfilling the conditions of the theorem, we apply the digraph regularity lemma to $D$ to find a partition into a bounded number of clusters.
-The reduced oriented graph~$R$ maintains the condition on the minimum semidegree.
+The reduced oriented graph~$R$ maintains the condition on the minimum semidegree, and thus has a large connected antimatching whose edges lie at bounded distance from each other.
+(In particular, the clusters covered by $M$ can accommodate all of $T$.)

-Next, we need the concept of a \textit{connected antimatching}: this is a set $M$ of disjoint edges in $D$ such that every pair of edges in $M$ is connected by an antidirected walk (see Definition \ref{def-antimatching}).
-Section~\ref{sec:antiM} is dedicated to connected antimatchings, and its results will be applied to the reduced graph $R$.
-First, we will prove that a large minimum semidegree ensures that an oriented graph contains a large connected antimatching $M$.
-(In the application to $R$, this means that the clusters covered by $M$ can accommodate all of $T$.)
-Second, we will show that the edges of the antimatching~$M$ lie at bounded distance $d$ from each other.

 Now we turn to our antidirected tree $T$.
 We decompose $T$ into a family $\mathcal{T}$ of small subtrees (for details see Section~\ref{treedecompo}).
 As we prove in Section \ref{pack}, it is possible to assign the trees in $\mathcal{T}$ to edges of $M$ in a way that they will fit comfortably into the corresponding clusters.